ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 For the owner to withdraw the funds he has to wait until voting period ends or when he relinquishes his votes.

 The SPL Governance creates an account [`token owner record`](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/token_owner_record.rs#L33) for each voter (more precisely, for every wallet).
-This record keeps track of how many tokens were locked, as well as the number of active proposals that the voter has voted for (to determine whether a withdrawal is possible).
+This record keeps track of how many tokens were locked, as well as the number of active proposals that the voter has voted for and number of un-relinquished proposals to determine whether a withdrawal is possible.

 The number of locked tokens under the `token owner record` determines the voting power of the owner of the record.
 The owner may delegate this voting power to another wallet by setting up